Microservices simplified with NGINX app server platform

 NGINX Plus R15

 NGINX Controller R1

-The main idea behind introducing controller plane is to reduce manual efforts involved in monitoring and managing your infrastructure with the analysis of available real-time information.
+The main idea behind introducing a controller plane is to reduce manual efforts involved in monitoring and managing your infrastructure with the analysis of available real-time information.
 It is basically a dashboard combined with alert and management functions.
 NGINX Controller R1 provides a centralized monitoring and management solution for microservices and legacy applications.
-The dynamic APIs will help in automating the NGINX Controller workflows while the REST APIs will enhance the developer abilities.
-With the help of Controller, new users can easily get accustomed to the environment and customize the configuration as and when required without any hassle.
+The dynamic APIs will help in automating the NGINX Controller workflows, while the REST APIs will enhance the developer's abilities.
+With the help of the Controller, new users can easily get accustomed to the environment and customize the configuration as and when required without any hassle.

 This application server platform from NGINX will simplify the deployment and management of microservices.
 Irrespective of the type of underlying infrastructure, we can combine NGINX Plus and Unit for better application delivery and add controllers on top of it for monitoring and management.
 In short, this application server platform combines data and control plane with the server to facilitate your microservices expedition.